Know her :

 I used affinity mapping to organize all my research into simple groups.
 By looking at all my notes and interviews together, I realized that the biggest problems weren't just a lack of facts, but also cultural shame and a lack of age-appropriate tools.
 This helped me stop feeling overwhelmed by data and clearly see exactly what features I needed to build.

 I used this Problem Clarity chart to decide which features were most important to build first.
-By mapping ideas based on their impact on the user and my confidence in them, I could prioritize high value tools like simple visual guides and period tracking.
+By mapping ideas based on their impact on the user and my confidence in them.
 This helped me focus my research on what truly helps girls like easy to understand explanations rather than wasting time on complex features that might be too confusing.

 Why game?